This article was updated on February 10, 2023

 As nature reawakens, the spring season can have many of us looking for ways to start fresh.
 Spring cleaning allows us to renew our spaces and take on tasks we might normally overlook.
 As a small business, investing time to refresh your business will not only create a safer, cleaner environment but will also attract customers and build trust from the start.

-Wondering how to do spring cleaning as a small business owner?
-The key to the perfect spring cleaning checklist is to bring the special care and attention of spring cleaning to every corner of your business.
+Need some spring cleaning ideas as a small business owner?
+The key to the perfect spring cleaning checklist is to bring the special care and attention of thorough cleaning to every corner of your business.

 If you’re not sure where to start, we have you covered.
 These helpful spring cleaning tips will refresh your business and improve your operations so you can focus on what matters.

-If you already have a solid cleaning routine for your business’s customer-facing areas, this task may seem like a no-brainer.
+If you already have a solid cleaning schedule for your business’s customer-facing areas, this spring cleaning task may seem like a no-brainer.
 But spring cleaning offers an opportunity to take a new perspective—one that helps you see your business through a customer’s eyes.

 As you evaluate what areas you might need to involve in your spring cleaning routine, try to imagine the viewpoint of someone walking into your business for the very first time.
 What might stand out to you if you were considering doing business here?

 You might discover specific areas that deserve some deep cleaning attention.
 Consider the following:

 - Use a duster to get to those hard-to-reach areas under large appliances and other pieces of furniture

 - Dust light fixtures and any ceiling fan with a microfiber cloth

 - Sweeping hardwood floors and under appliances to get rid of dust mites and dirt